multitudes/42-C-for-Embedded-systems/README.md

 # Bit Manipulation
 ## Question 9:
 Embedded systems always require the user to manipulate bits in registers or variables.
 Given an integer variable a, write two code fragments.
-The rst should set bit 3 of a.
+The first should set bit 3 of a.
 The second should clear bit 3 of a.
-In both cases, the remaining bits should be unmodified.
+In both cases, the remaining bits should be unmodified.

 # Accessing fixed memory locations
 ## Question 10:
-Embedded systems are often characterized by requiring the programmer to access a specic memory location.
+Embedded systems are often characterized by requiring the programmer to access a specific memory location.
 On a certain project it is required to set an integer variable at the absolute address 0x67a9 to the value 0xaa55.
 The compiler is a pure ANSI compiler.
 Write code to accomplish this task.